sufiyan-syed0921/market-validation-fsy/README.md

   - Reviewers are self-selecting, and those with strong negative or to a lesser degree positive opinions are more likely to leave reviews.
 This may result in bias toward more extreme sentiment.
   - The analysis reflects customer experiences tied to specific product iterations at the time of the review.
 Subsequent updates or redesigns are not captured.

-- Survey
-  - Possible Bias: Opinons are limited to the user demographic of r/flightsim users and who those who choose to answer the survey (pursuaded by the inscentive).
-The use demographic of r/flightsim reflects those of more niche and enthusiast flight simulation users and we assume that this demographic does not contain many casual flight simulation users.
-  - Samples sizes may not be geralizable to the target consumer base.
-  - Possible results to both feature and yoke ranking questions were biased to default order shown to the respondent due to Qualtrics not shuffling the ranking for each respondent.

 - Survey Data
   - The survey sample is limited to Reddit users from r/flightsim, which likely overrepresents niche and enthusiast flight simulator users rather than casual consumers.
   - Respondents were self-selected and may have been influenced by the incentive to participate, introducing potential bias.